University campus near Norfolk, Virginia

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Cybersecurity Degree Programs in Norfolk, Virginia
+In-depth Cybersecurity program profiles in Norfolk, Virginia

-Key Distinction: Designated as a National Center of Academic Excellence in Cyber Defense (CAE2Y) for Two-Year schools by the National Security Agency and the U.S. Department of Homeland Security, with NSA-approved curriculum focused on cyberdefense
+Why it stands out.
+Designated as a National Center of Academic Excellence in Cyber Defense (CAE2Y) for Two-Year schools by the National Security Agency and the U.S. Department of Homeland Security, with NSA-approved curriculum focused on cyberdefense

 TCC's cybersecurity program teaches students the skills needed for a lucrative career preventing, detecting, and battling digital crime from threats like hackers, malware, spyware, and viruses.
 The program is specifically designed to provide the most current and effective techniques to prevent, detect, and eliminate cyber attacks.